artm/vision-ui-skeleton/README.md

 # directory structure

-- source root (a.k.a.
-CMAKE\_SOURCE\_DIR)
+- source root
   - main: main executable(s) will be built there
+    - gui code that won't be tested goes here as well
   - cmake: cmake extensions, macros and scripts
-  - ruby: un-gem-ified ruby helpers
+  - ruby: ruby helpers and private libraries that aren't gems yet
   - lib: project specific libraries:
     - every project will have a static project library linked into main executable and tests
     - some dependencies may be placed under lib as git submodules
       - cxxtest
-      - qxmlrpc
   - test: cxxtest based unit tests
   - vendor: bundler installs gems into vendor/bundle
-  - features: in case cucumber is used for BDD that's where it expects features and stepdefs

 # cmake